firecracker-microvm/firecracker/docs/seccompiler.md

 ```
 {
     "syscall": "accept4", // mandatory, the syscall name
-    "action": "allow", // optional, overrides the filter_action if present
     "comment": "Used by vsock & api thread", // optional, for adding meaningful comments
     "args": [...] // optional, vector of and-bound conditions for the parameters
 }